….plus Razorbills, Guillemots, Terns, Seals, Cormorants, Black Headed Gulls, Shags, Eider ducks, Kittiwakes, and Grace Darling..

 - Puffins can dive to depths of 60m in search of fish

-Learn about other animals and wildlife on our Wildlife page.
+Learn about other animals and wildlife on our wildlife & nature pages.